apache/cassandra-java-driver/changelog/README.md

 - [improvement] Make TableOrView.Order visible (JAVA-958)
 - [improvement] Update metrics to the latest version (JAVA-968)
 - [improvement] Improve error handling for when a non-type 1 UUID is given to bind() on a timeuuid column (JAVA-965)
+- [improvement] Pass the authenticator name from the server to the auth provider (JAVA-885)

 ### 3.0.0-alpha4